 In fact, every human being is a “seeker” of the truth of his own origin and of his own destiny.
 In the person’s mind and in the “heart”, thoughts and questions arise, which cannot be repressed or smothered, such that they emerge from a profound place and are intrinsic to one’s intimate essence.
 They are questions of religion and, in order to fully manifest themselves, require religious freedom.
 They seek to shed light on the authentic meaning of existence, on the links that bind it to the cosmos and to history, and seek to rend the darkness that would engulf human history should such questions not be asked, should they remain unanswered.
-The Psalmist says: “When I look at thy heavens, the work of thy fingers, / the moon and the stars which thou hast established; / what is man that thou art mindful of him, / and the son of man that thou dost care for him?”
+The Psalmist says: “When I look at your heavens, the work of your fingers, / the moon and the stars, which you have established / what is man that you are mindful of him, /and the son of man that you care for him?”
 (Ps 8:3-4).

 Legal systems, therefore, whether state or international, are called upon to recognize, guarantee and protect religious freedom, which is an intrinsic right inherent to human nature, to the dignity of being free, and is also a sign of a healthy democracy and one of the principal sources of the legitimacy of the State.